envoidia/ProjectCelosia/CODESTYLE.md

 ## General
 - For clarity, always use `this` when able
-- Comment as needed, but don't over-comment self-explanatory code
 - Always use `const` or `readonly` if possible
 - Avoid magic numbers
 - Prefer expression-bodied members
 - Prefer auto-properties
 - Prefer Array over List
 - Early returns are usually **but not always** better
-- Use the most restrictive possible access modifier
+- Use the most restrictive possible access modifier, keeping moddability in mind
 - Large functions should be split apart when possible
 - Use `is`/`is not` over `==`/`!=` when checking for types or `null`
 - In switch statements, prefer `return` over `break` when able